Limitations of the Screenwriting Competition Model, and How Coverfly Wants to Improve It

 Today, I run Coverfly: a free-for-writers platform that helps emerging screenwriters get discovered.
-We are a full-time team of eight obsessed with improving the current talent-discovery model in Hollywood.
+We are a full-time team of twelve (by the way, we’re hiring!) obsessed with improving the current talent-discovery model in Hollywood.

 Breaking into Hollywood as a screenwriter is notoriously hard.
 The conventional wisdom is to move to Hollywood, get a job as an assistant, work your way up, and after several years, network your way into a writing job.
 Or maybe you have a friend or cousin already in the industry that is willing to read your script and pass it along to a literary manager or studio exec.
 Or, perhaps you have a time machine and can teleport to the 1990s and sell your first spec script for $3 million.

 But if you don’t have the money to relocate to LA and work for pennies as an assistant for several years, and if you want to avoid getting stuck in a Primer loop by dabbling in homemade time-travel, there’s another proven way to break in: screenwriting competitions.

 Screenwriting competitions don’t care where you live, where you’re from, what you look like, where your college degree is from, or who you know.
 Because you’re paying a fee (most of the time) to compensate the competition’s readers for their time¹, they’ll read your script, and if it’s good, the top competitions will put it in the hands of someone who can make something of it.